Developer Resources

 The electroneum-sc library is distributed as a collection of standard Go packages straight from electroneum-sc's GitHub repository.
 The packages can be used directly via the official Go toolkit, without needing any third party tools.

 The canonical import path for ETN-SC is github.com/electroneum/electroneum-sc, with all packages residing underneath.
-Although there are lots of them most developers will only care about a limited subset.
+Although there are most developers will only care about a limited subset.

 All the ETN-SC packages can be downloaded using: